Blueberry Banana Bread

 Why I love this recipe

 - Healthier.
-I used white whole wheat flour to add a fiber boost, and it’s naturally egg-free.
+I used white whole wheat flour for a fiber boost, cut the sugar in half, and skipped the eggs.

 - Perfect texture.
 Golden brown on the outside, moist in the center, and studded with warm, tender blueberries.